 |* Wet Day Leaders||* Assembly Leaders||* Events/Community Support||* Photographers / Technicians|

 |* Visitor Welcome Group||* Environment Leaders||* Physical Activity Leaders (PAL)||* Lost Property|

 Biannually all our Year 6 children attend the local Youth Summit, where they hear from top profile speakers, who have been successful in their life and are good role models.

 Every three years we have a school production involving the whole school, which gives all students opportunities for further enrichment, extension and opportunities to shine.

-From time to time we also have extension groups for art projects and science workshops.
+From time to time we also have extension groups for writing, art projects and science workshops.